-According to modern estimates, Cleopatra inherited a debt of a whopping 17.5 million drachmas to the Roman Republic.
+According to modern estimates, Cleopatra inherited a debt of a whopping 17.5 million drachmas from the Roman Republic.
 In spite of such enormous dues, her immediate concerns as the apparent ruler of Egypt pertained to the domestic front because of an unexpected famine brought on by the low levels of the Nile.
-The precarious situation in Alexandria was even more exacerbated by the lawlessness of the unemployed Gabinius’ forces – the Gabiniani, mostly comprising mercenary Gallic and Germanic elements.

 To that end, by circa late 50 BC, Ptolemy XIII was probably the sole recognized ruler of Egypt – who had the upper hand in the power struggle between the siblings.
 And by 49 BC, Cleopatra had to flee to the Thebes region of Egypt, while by 48 BC, she was forced to travel to Syria to gather a force that could be used to invade her homeland.
-But even this force on route to Alexandria was stopped by the army of Ptolemy XIII.
+But even this force, en route to Alexandria, was stopped by the army of Ptolemy XIII.

 The Bloody Episode of Pompey

 But as with many momentous episodes of history, fate was on Cleopatra’s side, ushered by the civil war of Rome between Julius Caesar and Pompey.
-Interestingly enough, the Pompey family had closer connections with the Ptolemies of Egypt, and as such, even when Cleopatra was the official co-ruler, one of her signed decrees made the provision of 60 ships and 500 soldiers (including some of the infamous Gabiniani) for the Pompeiian forces – thus solving fraction of the dues owed to Rome.
+Interestingly enough, the Pompey family had closer connections with the Ptolemies of Egypt.
+And as such, even when Cleopatra was the official co-ruler, one of her signed decrees made the provision of 60 ships and 500 soldiers (including some of the infamous Gabiniani) for the Pompeiian forces – thus solving a fraction of the dues owed to Rome.

 So in a bid to impress Caesar and also showcase their own power, the Ptolemaic advisors, with Ptolemy XIII’s permission, had Pompey stabbed to death after he reached the Egyptian shores.
 His severed head was then embalmed and sent to Caesar as an apparent gift of ‘friendship’.
 But Caesar was enraged by the seemingly cowardly act – and thus in a show of grief and magnanimity, marched on to Egypt to (allegedly) solve the political tussle between Ptolemy XIII and his older sister Cleopatra.